Raiden18/RevolutTestApp/README.md

 # RevolutTestApp
-**Please read README.md at first, especially part about Currency domain object.**
+**Please read README.md at first, especially part about Currency domain class.**

 ## How app works
 When app is launched at the first time it downloads data from api and saves it in memory cache which is the single sourse of true.
 App updates cache every second.